benminh121/benminh121.github.io/README.md

 ### Data Analyst – Advertising ROI | The Warehouse, New Zealand – Retail
 [Github](https://github.com/benminh121/thewarehouse_romi)

-Analyzed advertising and sales data from The Warehouse to evaluate the short- and long-term impact of media channels using econometric modeling, AdStock, and ROMI analysis.
+Analysed advertising and sales data from The Warehouse to evaluate the short- and long-term impact of media channels using econometric modelling, AdStock, and ROMI analysis.
 This data-driven approach identified Digital and Press as the most effective channels, while highlighting inefficiencies in Mailer, Television, and Radio.
-The optimized allocation strategy demonstrated two outcomes: a potential 2.31% increase in sales without additional budget, or an 5% budget reduction while maintaining the same sales level.
-The project provides a practical framework for profit-driven media optimization and strategic marketing investment.
+The optimised allocation strategy demonstrated two outcomes: a potential 2.31% increase in sales without additional budget, or an 5% budget reduction while maintaining the same sales level.
+The project provides a practical framework for profit-driven media optimisation and strategic marketing investment.

 ## Contacts
 - LinkedIn: [@bennguyen](https://www.linkedin.com/in/bennguyen1201/)